 The rise of income inequality has led Progressives to draft legislation including, but not limited to, reforming Wall Street, reforming the tax code, reforming campaign finance, closing loopholes, and keeping domestic work.

 It’s not very popular to advocate putting more pressure on poor people, economists argue that the current U.S. tax code is regressive in its effects due to loopholes, capital gains taxes, and extremely limited inheritance taxes.

 Holistic Health & Human Services

 COVID-19 has altered much of our daily life and in order to keep our community safe and well, we have had to make a lot of changes to our daily routine.
-As we begin to re-open businesses and facilities we should enforce a mandatory mask ordinance to try and stop the spread of germs.
-In partnership with the County and State, Rochester has successfully kept our COVID-19 cases low due to safe-at-home orders and strict social distancing practices.
-In order to keep up this good work, we should dedicate resources to increasing the amount of testing and to additional contact tracing.
+Infection rates in Olmsted County are high, but it doesn't mean we can't socialize, shop locally, and support community events.
+In partnership with the County and State, the City of Rochester can successfully keep COVID-19 cases low due to collaborative public safety policies from state to local levels.
+In order to keep up this good work, we need to continue to practice good health safety protocols.